reactjs/react.dev/beta/src/content/community/team.md

 </TeamMember>

 <TeamMember name="Andrey Lunyov" permalink="andrey-lunyov" photo="/images/team/andrey-lunyov.jpg" github="alunyov" twitter="alunyov" title="Engineer at Meta">
-    I started my career as a designer and then gradually transitioned into web development.
-After joining the React Data team at Meta, I worked on adding an incremental JavaScript compiler to Relay, and then later on, I worked on removing the same compiler from Relay.
-Outside of work, I like to play music and engage in various sports.
+    Andrey started his career as a designer and then gradually transitioned into web development.
+After joining the React Data team at Meta he worked on adding an incremental JavaScript compiler to Relay, and then later on, worked on removing the same compiler from Relay.
+Outside of work, Andrey likes to play music and engage in various sports.
 </TeamMember>

 <TeamMember name="Dan Abramov" permalink="dan-abramov" photo="/images/team/gaearon.jpg" github="gaearon" twitter="dan_abramov" title="Engineer at Meta">